0 hidden charges. 0 forex

 Economic conditions and other market factors

 Lower interest rates are also a result of low repo rates.
-Since this is the rate at which lenders borrow money from the RBI, it directly affects the personal loan rates you get.
 Even if you have no influence over them, you can try to take advantage of them by borrowing money when interest rates are low.

 Past association with the lender